-The MFC responded to and suppressed 798 wildfires that burned 21,326 acres in FY20.
-MFC Wildland Firefighters saved 2,467 structures threatened by wildfire activity.
-Wildfire damaged or destroyed 37 structures.
-The average wildfire size was 26 acres.
+The MFC responded to and suppressed 922 wildfires that burned 19,251 acres in FY21.
+MFC Wildland Firefighters saved 1,298 structures threatened by wildfire activity.
+Wildfire damaged or destroyed 28 structures.
+The average wildfire size was 21 acres.
 The MFC dispatches wildland firefighting personnel and equipment to the location of reported wildfire activity 24/7.
-To reportawildfire,call1-833-MFC-FIRE ordial911.
+To report a wildfire, call 1-833-MFC-FIRE or dial 911.

-MFC Wildland Firefighters responded to and suppressed 798 wildfires that burned 21,326 acres.
+MFC Wildland Firefighters responded to and suppressed 922 wildfires that burned 19,251 acres.

 Nationwide, nearly nine out of 10 wildfires are human-caused and could have been prevented with proper care.
-In FY20, debris burns that escaped control were the leading cause of wildfires in Mississippi.
+In FY21, debris burns that escaped control were the leading cause of wildfires in Mississippi.
 In an effort to reduce the number of human-caused wildfires in Mississippi, burn bans are issued by each County Board of Supervisors and approved by the MFC.

 Burn ban notifications are posted and updated on the MFC's website and social media pages.
-Visit www.mfc.ms.gov/burn-bans for an up-todate list of burn bans statewide.
+Visit www.mfc.ms.gov/burn-bans for an up-to-date list of burn bans statewide.
 Any person who knowingly and willfully violates a burn ban is guilty of a misdemeanor and may be fined.
 Burn bans are enforced by the local Sheriff's Department.
-In addition, any individual who starts an outdoor fire will be held responsible for their fire and the smoke generated as a result.
-If a fire escapes their control and becomes a wildfire, which burns or damages the forestland/ property of another person, the individual who started the fire will be held liable for any damages and suppression charges incurred.

-2,467 structures were threatened by wildfire activity & saved by MFC wildland firefighters.
+1,298 structures were threatened by wildfire activity & saved by MFC wildland firefighters.
 Is your home Firewise?